Suor/django-cacheops/README.rst

 | **Automatic caching.**

 It's automatic you just need to set it up.
-There are corner cases described in CAVEATS 3, 4, 7 and 8, which can ....
-See Invalidation section.

 | **Manual caching.**